sap-tutorials/Tutorials/tutorials/cp-enterprisemessaging-instance-create/cp-enterprisemessaging-instance-create.md

 >**IMPORTANT:** It is really important to learn the basics of messaging before going ahead with this tutorial.
 Check out [The Basics of Enterprise Messaging](cp-enterprisemessaging-learn-messaging-concepts).

+## Prerequisites

+  You must fulfill at least one of the following two points to be able to proceed with this tutorial.

+  - An account in SAP Cloud Platform (Cloud Foundry) trial environment
+  - SAP Cloud Platform (Cloud Foundry) environment with SAP Cloud Platform Enterprise Messaging entitlement

 ---